Meet 10+ Animals Who Suffered or Died Horrifically at SeaQuest

 Bird imprisoned at SeaQuest

-12. The sloth at SeaQuest in Layton, Utah, died, becoming the third sloth—who, like the others, was generically named Flash—to die at a SeaQuest location.
+12. The sloth, generically named Flash like the others, at SeaQuest in Layton, Utah, died.
 The company claimed in a Facebook post that he had died of “complications that arose during a standard vet visit.”
-In December 2021, PETA alerted the U.S. Department of Agriculture to this video of Flash repeatedly rocking back and forth, a known indicator of severe psychological distress in captive animals.
+In December 2021, PETA alerted the USDA to this video of Flash repeatedly rocking back and forth, a known indicator of severe psychological distress in captive animals.

 Please, never visit SeaQuest aquariums.